nervosnetwork/rfcs/rfcs/0003-contract/main.md

    - All deps cells in the transaction are included as deps;
    - All input cells from current IO group are included as inputs;
    - All output cells from current IO group are included as outputs.
+   - Current output cell ID is also provided for convenience.
 4. All VMs from the same IO group here can be treated as running concurrently, VMs in the same IO group can communicate in the following way:
    - They can communicate via reading each other's cell;
    - CKB will also provide a special syscall in VM that can be used to create a channel between VMs in the same IO group, 2 VMs can leverage this channel to send and receive data.